pabello/TwitterAnalyzer/README.md

 - Extractor.py - analyzes the content
 - PlotTwister.py - draws statistics plots

+### At the moment this project is platform dependent and designed for Linux.
+Also requires replacing existing Access Tokens.
 ## How to run:
 ```
 python3 TweetPeeker.py --help  -  shows all available options
 python3 Extractor.py --help  -  shows all available options
 python3 PlotTwister.py
 ```

-### At the moment this project is platform dependent and designed for Linux.

 ## What I have learned:
 - usage of tweepy